Wanna go wild on an Alaska adventure cruise? Then you’ve come to the right place!

 You stand up on a board shaped like a large surfboard and paddle with a long oar.
 And here, you don’t wear a wetsuit, just regular clothes and a light jacket.

 Hmmm, won’t you freeze to death if you fall in the water in Alaska?
 Actually, no.

 We don’t paddle in Alaska’s icy glacier-fed waters, but smooth-as-glass Pacific inlets.

 We both learn how to SUP and then go off on our own, loving the quiet stillness and the core exercise as we glide by low-hanging cedars and shoreline rocks, covered with barnacles and black mussels.

 Another favorite outing is the guided trek to Baird Glacier in Thomas Bay.

 After passing playful seals, we jump from our Zodiac into a field of violet lupins and pink River Beauty flowers.

 The beginning stretch passes through rocky fields, where the wind blows cold and white Arctic terns cry mournfully as they circle overhead.

-Upon reaching the push moraine (pile of rocks pushed by the glacier), we sink into deep boot-sucking mud, then haul ourselves out with the help of hiking poles handed out for each hike.
+Upon reaching the push moraine (a pile of rocks pushed by the glacier), we sink into deep boot-sucking mud, then haul ourselves out with the help of hiking poles handed out for each hike.

 Indeed, throughout the week, bush-whacking and trail blazing are par for the course.